 If a party has physical evidence that they want the board to consider, such as videos, text messages, or social media posts, the evidence should be provided at least two calendar days prior to the hearing.
-Copies of the physical evidence will be made available to both parties and the hearing board.
+The Labor Relations Manager will make sure copies of the physical evidence are available to both parties and the hearing board.
 The parties have the right to view all material presented during the course of the hearing, except a respondent's previous corrective/constructive or disciplinary history.